eed3si9n/eed3si9n.com/content/posts/10things.md

 end Digest
 ```

-This creates a lightweight way of defining a new type that hides the internal.
+This creates a lightweight way of defining a new type that hides the internal representation.

 ```scala
 scala> def something(d: Digest): Unit = ()